ahinoam400/ftp-mcp-server/SPECIFICATION.md

 ### 4.1.
 Additional Features

--   **User Management**: A system for adding, removing, and managing users and their permissions on the FTP server.
 -   **Asynchronous Support**: Introduce asynchronous capabilities to the MCP server to handle multiple client requests  concurrently without blocking.
 This will improve performance and responsiveness, especially for long-running operations.
 -   **Logging**: Implement a logging system to record all server activity.
 -   **Error Handling**: Improve error handling and provide more informative error messages.
--   **Tool Expansion**: Add more tools to the MCP server for more advanced file operations and server management.
 -   **Web Interface**: A web-based interface for managing the servers and viewing logs.
--   **Database Integration**: Use a database to store user information and file metadata.
+-   **Anonymous FTP Support**: Allow optional anonymous access to the FTP server for public file sharing, without requiring user authentication.

 ### 4.2.
 MCP Tool Expansion

 -   **Recursive Operations**: Implement recursive logic for file operations such as `copy`, `delete`, and `move`.
 For example, a user should be able to request to copy an entire folder, and the server will recursively copy all files and subfolders within it.

-### 4.3.
-Technology Stack for Future Development

--   **Web Framework**: FastAPI or Flask
--   **Database**: SQLite or PostgreSQL
--   **Frontend**: React or Vue.js